Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Dimensions (HWD): 1.65 x 3.85 x 3.85 inches

-Most notably, the speaker is one of the most affordable you’ll find, even when it’s not on sale.
+Most notably, the speaker is one of the most affordable you can find, even when it’s not on sale.
 If you're looking for easy access to Google Assistant without spending much cash, the Google Nest Mini is the way to go.

 Connectivity: Wi-Fi (2.4 and 5 GHz), Bluetooth, Apple AirPlay